Fundraising’s a great tool to raise money for local Scout Groups and UK Scouting. Read our FAQ guide to get you started on your fundraising adventure.

 Involving other adults

-If you’re part of a local Scout Group and involving other adults to help, please make sure they all have a CRB check and have completed the Occasional Helper (OH) form.
+If you’re part of a local Scout Group and involving other adults to help, please make sure they all have a DBS check and have completed the Occasional Helper (OH) form.

 Photography, video and audio recording at Scout fundraisers